 As part of the celebration, the Veterinary Service provided free anti-rabies vaccination for pets in Asuofua and its environs.

-The World Rabies Day is an annual event established by Global Alliance for Rabies Control (GARC) with the goal of global elimination of rabies by 2030.
-Annually, rabies is estimated to cause 55,000 human deaths worldwide.
+The World Rabies Day is an annual event established by the Global Alliance for Rabies Control (GARC) with the goal of global elimination of rabies by 2030.
+According to the latest data, Rabies is estimated to cause 59,000 human deaths annually across over 150 countries, with 95% of cases occurring in Africa and Asia.

 56% of these global human deaths are in Africa.

-Touching on the theme, ‘Breaking Rabies Boundaries’, the Deputy Chief Veterinary Officer mentioned that the time has come for efforts eliminating barriers that are limiting efforts to achieve the global goal of zero rabies death by 2030.
+Touching on the theme, ‘Breaking Rabies Boundaries’, the Deputy Chief Veterinary Officer mentioned that the time has come for efforts to eliminate barriers that are limiting efforts to achieve the global goal of zero rabies death by 2030.

 On factors which are impeding the fight against rabies, he mentioned breaking of the siloes, lack of one health collaboration, lack of collaboration, small scale programme, insufficient cooperation, lack of innovation and diseases awareness.

-She called for awareness and renewed commitment to fight and totally eradicate this deadly disease globally by 2030.
+She called for awareness and a renewed commitment to fight and eradicate this deadly disease globally by 2030.

 “Be reminded once again that rabies is 100% preventable.
 We must therefore strengthen the collaborations between the veterinary services, health professionals, the environmental sector, local and traditional authorities, as well as community members in order to eliminate this deadly disease, Dr. Abudu added.